in-depth phil. of sci.

 Following on from the theme above, if all of time already exists then our awareness of this present moment is just as pointless as traveling to another time and being conscious there.
 Nothing we can do makes any difference to our outcome.

-If you shudder at that thought then you will probably opt for the more comforting alternative which involves free will and lots of choice, and that "there is no fate but what we make".
+If you shudder at that thought then you will probably opt for the more comforting alternative which involves free will and lots of choice, and that "there is no fate but what we make" (Terminator - 1984).

 To begin with, and from a philosophical standpoint, time cannot flow backwards.
-To use such a word implies an opposite direction to the norm, i.e. "forwards".
+To use such a word implies an opposite direction, i.e. "forwards".
 Time may have a course -- if such a notion can practically apply -- but precisely retracing steps taken is impossible as this would run contrary to causality.
-Positive momentum occurs, there are no negatives in physical nature.
+Positive momentum occurs, there are no negatives in physical nature, deceleration is a misnomer - it's negative acceleration.
 In considering an expanding universe which may eventually collapse in upon itself, contraction would not be an identically opposite phenomenon.
 Deflating balloons do not collapse in reverse.
-Time flowing backwards is thus a misnomer.
+Energy does not flow backwards... sorry.

 Haven't we already been told by Einstein that reaching light speed is impossible..?
 You need an infinite amount of energy/mass to get there which, clearly, ain't happening.
-Unless you fall in a Black Hole - they, I might add, being all a few thousand light years away!
+With one exception, if you get to close to a Black Hole - they, I might add, being all a few thousand light years away!

 No 3.
 Why Don't Time Travelers From The Future Show Up Today?